gpeipman/WindowsIotTrafficLights/README.md

 * ScheduleItem - DTO class for schedule item.
 * LedSwitcher - ISwitcher implementation for LED-s connected to Raspberry Pi.
 * FromSwitcher - ISwitcher to bling traffic lights shapes on XAML form.
+* EventBasedSwitched - Common switcher that fires ItemSwitched event when new ScheduleItem is set by manager.

 ## Traffic lights schedule
 Part of external files folder of solution is simple PHP script that selects randomly between two JSON files: